 One of our ongoing projects aims to identify how such increases in DNA methylation could happen in cells naturally or associated with cancer.
 Epigenetic analysis of human cancers has revealed widespread promoter hypermethylation alongside global loss of this modification.
 We are using embryonic stem cells as a model system to elucidate the mechanisms of both processes.
 Our lab is also interested in the epigenetic changes following overexpression or mutation of a known oncogene.
 We seek to link signalling processes to epigenetic mechanisms and prevent downstream consequences aiding cancer evolution.

 A novel use of random priming-based single-strand library preparation for whole genome sequencing of formalin-fixed paraffin-embedded tissue samples.
-Saunderson EA, Baker A-M, Williams M et al. NAR Genom Bioinform (2020) 2(2) lqz017
+Saunderson EA, Baker A-M, Williams M et al. Nar Genomics and Bioinformatics (2020) 2(1) lqz017-lqz017

 Genomic alterations in high-risk chronic lymphocytic leukemia frequently affect cell cycle key regulators and NOTCH1 regulated transcription.
 Edelmann J, Holzmann K, Tausch E et al. Haematologica (2019) (2)